teetime-framework/TeeTime/src/site/markdown/download.md

 All snapshot builds will be deployed to Sonatype's snapshot repository.

-To download these builds, add following lines to your project's pom.xml:
+To download these builds, add following lines to your project's ``pom.xml``:

 ```xml
 <dependency>